Voicerr-ai/.github/profile/README.md

 ## Why Choose Voicerr.ai?

 ### Your Complete Whitelabel AI Calling Solution
 We believe in empowering your agency’s brand.
-Present **proprietary AI calling assistants** that seamlessly integrate into your services, making your brand the star of the show.
+Present **proprietary AI voice bot assistants** that seamlessly integrate into your services, making your brand the star of the show.

 ### Easy-to-Use Client Management Tools
 Managing multiple clients shouldn’t be a hassle.
 Our intuitive dashboard lets you effortlessly oversee client accounts and gain valuable insights into **AI call interactions**.